pensjonatus/flash-fiction/blog/my-dream.md

 ---
-title: 'My Dream'
+title: My Dream
 date: '2014-10-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "My dream?"
 Jack put out a cigarette and lit up another.
 The place was empty, a